BABBEL | CEO OFFICE IN PRACTICE

 What changed

-Board meetings ran smoothly with predictable materials and clear follow through.
+Board meetings ran with predictable materials and clear follow through.

 Leadership intent travelled internally without constant re explanation.